Top Five Unloader Knee Braces

 As discussed earlier, they do this by re-aligning the knee joint via the braces strapping system.
 This is an effective solution for those that have unicompartmental osteoarthritis in either the lateral tibiofemoral compartment or the medial tibiofemoral compartment.

-Astonishingly, the number of people with this osteoarthritis in a single knee compartment is extremely low.
-A recent study showed that among patients considering knee replacement:
+The number of individuals with osteoarthritis in a single knee compartment is lower than those presenting with degeneration in multiple areas of the knee.
+A recent study showed that among patients considering knee replacement surgery:

 - 59% had osteoarthritis in all three areas (compartments) of their knee.2